Sheriff Steve Michek

 I have information on drugs that are being sold, how do I report this?

 You can call the Iowa County Crime Stoppers at 608-935-9090 with any information that you may have.
-May you remain anonymous.
+You may remain anonymous.

 I have information about a crime that has taken place, who do I call with this information?